danbeckwith/dazn-tech-test/README.md

 ### Further work

-This table could be managed by a separate service which periodically removes users who are no longer online and removes streams.
+This table could be managed by a separate service which periodically removes users who are no longer online and removes streams which have finished.

 ## How to build and deploy